Training your dog

-Dog training goes hand-in-hand with dog owning.
+Dog training goes hand-in-hand with dog ownership.
 Dogs are pack creatures and they need authority, as their owner, you become the pack leader, the alpha.
 It is your job to protect your dog and take care of their safety.
-While obedience training is an essential class that all owners should enroll in, there are some quick and important commands that you can teach your dog while waiting for a class to begin.
+While obedience training is an essential class that all owners should enrol in, there are some quick and important commands that you can teach your dog while waiting for a class to begin.

 “Sit” is one of the most important commands a pup should learn.
 It shows good manners and can often keep your dog safe when meeting new people or new dogs.

 - Hold a treat close to your dog’s nose so that they know it’s there.

 - Raise the treat so that your dog’s bottom lowers to the ground

 - Once your dog is sitting, give them the treat.

 “Come” is just as essential for your dog’s training.
 You want this command to instil a sense of urgency in your dog to reach your side as soon as possible and not run in the opposite direction.
 Practice this in an enclosed area first.

 - Use a leash – not a retractable lead as this could scare the pup when dropped.

 - Use the “Come” command and step back, giving the leash a gentle tug in the right direction.